Norawit Titicharoenrak

 Norawit Titicharoenrak (นรวิชญ์ ฐิติเจริญรักษ์; born 13 June 2004), nicknamed Gemini (เจมีไนน์), is a Thai actor under GMMTV and a singer under Riser Music.
-He first gained attention through the reality television program Thailand School Star 2019 and rose to prominence for his role as Tinn in the series My School President (2022).
+He first gained attention through the reality television program Thailand School Star 2019 and rose to prominence for his role as Tinn in the series My School President (2022) and as Heart in Moonlight Chicken (2023).
+He is also known for his role as Barth in Ticket to Heaven (2026).

 Early life and education

 Norawit was born on 13 June 2004 in Bangkok, Thailand.
 He was nicknamed Gemini after his zodiac sign.
 He is an only child and was conceived through in vitro fertilisation, after his parents experienced infertility.
 His family is of Thai Chinese descent.

 Gemini shared that he had always wanted to be a singer.
 He was actively involved in music in school, having been a music club leader, singing and playing in three bands, namely Survival, Cyclone and Toxic, in addition to participating in music events and contests.
 In 2018, he attended a workshop offered by Grammy Vocal Studio, under which he then performed as the lead singer of the group Septave at the Sanamluang Music Playtime Season 4 event.

 In May 2022, he finished his secondary education at Harrow International School.
-He is currently pursuing an International program, Bachelor of Arts and Science in Integrated Innovation (BAScii) at Chulalongkorn University.
+He is currently pursuing an international program, Bachelor of Arts and Science in Integrated Innovation (BAScii) at Chulalongkorn University.

 Career

 2019–2021: Career beginnings

 At the age of fifteen, Gemini joined GMMTV's reality TV show Thailand School Star 2019, where he finished as one of the finalists and signed an exclusive contract with GMMTV.
-He also met Fourth Nattawat Jirochtikul, who would become his future acting partner.
+He also met Nattawat Jirochtikul (Fourth), who would become his future acting partner.